zephyrproject-rtos/zephyr/doc/kernel_v2/synchronization/events.rst

         ...
     }

-The following code builds on the example above, and uses an event handler function to do processing that is too complex to be performed by the ISR.
+The following code illustrates an event handler function that processes key presses detected by an ISR (as shown in the previous section).

 .. code-block:: c